 Purpose of PE curriculum – What do we what our children to look like at the end of Year 6?

 In a society where there is wide coverage regarding ever growing levels of obesity coupled with the decline in physical activity amongst children, our role as primary schools in educating children in Physical Literacy is crucial.
-This forms a fundamental part of children’s school lives at Sevenoaks Primary School through a wide PE curriculum supplemented by broad range of competitive opportunities and large number of extra-curricular clubs and Active Playtimes.
-By the time our children leave at the end of Year 6 we aim for them to have Physical Literacy including:
+This forms a fundamental part of children’s school lives at Sevenoaks Primary School through a wide PE curriculum supplemented by broad range of physical activity and competitive opportunities as well as a large number of extra-curricular clubs and Active Playtimes.
+By the time our children leave at the end of Year 6, we aim for them to have Physical Literacy including: